Who needs to comply with DORA? All your questions answered

 - Small insurance and reinsurance undertakings referred to in Article 4 of Directive 2009/138/EC

-- Institutions for occupational retirement provision operating pension schemes that have fewer than 15 members
+- Institutions for occupational retirement provision operating pension schemes with fewer than 15 members

-- Natural or legal persons according to MiFID II, according to Articles 2 and 3 of Directive 2014/65/EU
+- Natural or legal persons under MiFID II, per Articles 2 and 3 of Directive 2014/65/EU

-- Insurance intermediaries, reinsurance intermediaries, and ancillary insurance intermediaries that are microenterprises or small- or medium-sized enterprises
+- Insurance intermediaries, reinsurance intermediaries, and ancillary insurance intermediaries that are microenterprises or SMEs

 - Post office giro institutions as mentioned in Article 2(5) of Directive 2013/36/EU

-Member States may also exclude certain entities from DORA’s scope, provided they notify the Commission and make the decision publicly known.
+Member States may also exclude certain entities from DORA’s scope if they notify the Commission and publish the decision.

-Even if your organization is exempt, adopting DORA-aligned practices can still be valuable if you’re looking to:
+Even if exempt, adopting DORA-aligned practices can still help you:

 What's the deadline for DORA compliance?

-- Competent authorities designating ICT TPSPs as critical or non-critical, depending on the services and technical support they provide to in-scope financial entities
+- Competent authorities designating ICT TPSPs as critical or non-critical

 What are the consequences of non-compliance with DORA?

-- Legal action against senior executives in certain cases (jurisdiction-dependent)
+- Legal action against senior management in certain jurisdictions (outcomes vary by Member State)

 Step 1: Understand the framework’s pillars